Hosta Care Guide (All You Want To Know)

 Water the hosta with 1 to 3 gallons of water, depending on the size of the shrub.
 When the water drains off, add more soil if there are voids.

 Next, you will need to mulch the hosta.
-Mulch is very useful because it prevents the soil from drying out.
 Use compost or pine bark as mulching material.
 It should not be more than 2 to 3 inches thick and do not put mulch close to the stems.

 The distance between the shrub and other plants should be at least 1 foot.
 For larger hostas, this distance can be increased to 4 feet or more.